shafr/shafr.github.io/_posts/smarthome/2018-10-03-sending-temperature-with-mqtt.md

 ---
 layout: post
 title:  "Sending Temperature from RPI or OrangePI with MQTT and Mosquitto"
-tags: [mqtt, smart home, Mosquitto]
+tags: [mqtt, smart home, mosquitto]
 categories: life
 ---